Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Purdue vs. Illinois Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's game that pits the No. 1 Purdue Boilermakers (13-1, 2-1 Big Ten) versus the No. 9 Illinois Fighting Illini (11-2, 2-0 Big Ten) at Mackey Arena has a projected final score of 79-72 (based on our computer prediction) in favor of Purdue, who is favored in this matchup by our model.
-Game time is at 8:30 PM ET on January 5.
+Friday's contest between the No. 1 Purdue Boilermakers (13-1, 2-1 Big Ten) and No. 9 Illinois Fighting Illini (11-2, 2-0 Big Ten) going head to head at Mackey Arena has a projected final score of 79-72 (according to our computer prediction) in favor of Purdue, who is listed as the favorite by our model.
+The game will tip off at 8:30 PM ET on January 5.

+According to our computer prediction, Illinois should cover the point spread, which is currently listed at 9.5.
+The two teams are projected to go under the 154.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!